 To create a cloud zone, you first make GET request to obtain a region ID with a cloud account ID as input.
 Then you make a POST request with the region ID.

 - Verify that all general prerequisites have been satisfied.
-See Prerequisites for Onboarding a Team. - Verify that you have the cloud account ID for the cloud account you added.
+See Prerequisites for working with the vRealize Automation Cloud Assembly APIs. - Verify that you have the cloud account ID for the cloud account you added.
 See Add an AWS Cloud Account.